shaeliss/assessment/README.md

 - Created a new user in the Dockerfile and use it to run the application to avoid using root and introducing security vulnerabilities
 - Specified resources requests and limits for the pod in order to make sure node has the needed resources available and avoid crushing node in case of unexpected errors
+- Use of service account in Kubernetes deployment as it is a best practice to leverage service accounts to ensure secure and controlled access to Kubernetes resources and to adhere to the principle of least privilege for your applications.

 ## Potential improvements